rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

     $ sudo firewall-cmd --add-rich-rule 'rule family="ipv4" source address="192.168.0.0/24" service name="http" accept' --permanent

-For examples of Rich Rules, see the [Fedora&reg;
+For examples of rich rules, see the [Fedora&reg;
 Wiki](https://fedoraproject.org/wiki/Features/FirewalldRichLanguage).

 ### Define services

 You can create your own service and refer to when you create rules by placing a file in the **/usr/lib/firewalld/services/** directory.
-It is easiest to perform this task by copying an existing **.xml** file in this directory, then changing the details.
+The easiest way to perform this task by copying an existing **.xml** file in this directory, then changing the details.